 Everything You Always Wanted to Know About Stage II Fire Restrictions But Were Too Afraid to Ask

-On July 28, 2017, Glacier National Park and the Flathead National Forest, along with Flathead County, reacted to the Extreme Fire Conditions rating by enacting Stage II Fire Restrictions.
+Also, tonight at 12am, Glacier National Park will enact Stage II Fire Restrictions.
+The Flathead Forest will also enact Stage II on Wednesday, August 15, 2018.
 Wait, what about Stage I?
 Well, the fire danger rating is so extreme right now that we skipped right over Stage I!
 So, let’s focus on Stage II Fire Restrictions.

 What Do Stage II Fire Restrictions Mean to You if You are a Glacier National Park Visitor?

 #1 The restrictions ban the use of fires or campfires.
 Smoking outdoors is prohibited, except at developed recreation sites or while stopped in an area at least 3 feet in diameter that is cleared of all flammable material.
 The use of fireworks also is prohibited under the restrictions — duh.

 So, you won’t be building a campfire at night — but trust us, this un-Montana-like weather we’ve been experiencing is so warm that you won’t be wanting a campfire anyway.
 But, but, but … how will we brew coffee and make supper?
 Never fear, keep reading.

 #2 Operating motorized vehicles off designated roads and trails is prohibited except for people engaged in a business or occupation where off-road travel is required.
 Off-road operators are required to have fire extinguishers and fire tools with them.

 If you are here to enjoy Glacier National Park, this restriction doesn’t impact you in any way.
 You’ll be traveling by foot, bike, horse, or boat.